Capoeira Areia do Mar Sheffield

 We are a collective of Capoeira Angola practitioners, passionate about the preservation and continuation of the traditions of capoeira.
 Areia do Mar (the sand of the sea) represents the flexibility required to navigate not only the world of capoeira but in wider society.
 The adaptability of sand (areia) allows it to take almost any form required of it, it is the foundation for many human advances from architecture to fine art.
 As capoeira practitioners, we ensure that the foundations of the art are honoured in order to grow, evolve and thrive.

-We operate as a Community Interest Company and we are looking to provide school workshops, teambuilding sessions for professionals, beginner’s courses and a wide range of other activities to include Afro-Brazilian culture, movement, music and history.
-Our activities will be carried out for the benefit of residents of Sheffield, in particular but not exclusively for, those of the African diaspora and ‘BAME’.
-There will be a particular focus on in-school practitioners and children and adults of global majority communities and Sheffield citizens on a low income.
+We operate as a Community Interest Company and provide school workshops, teambuilding sessions for professionals, beginner’s courses and a wide range of other activities which include Afro-Brazilian culture, movement, music and history.
+Our activities will be carried out for the benefit of residents of Sheffield, in particular but not exclusively for, those of the African diaspora and ‘BAME’ with a particular focus on in-school practitioners, children, and adults of global majority communities and Sheffield’s low income citizens.

 Our Mission